By Amelia Gardiner

 The first round of exams has passed and some of you may even have already started studying for the second round of exams.
 Whether it was your first college exam or your hundredth, you probably have realized, school is hard.
 It can be difficult to find time to study between classes, activities, and social time and it can also be difficult to find the right resources to succeed in your classes.
 If your first exam didn’t go so well here are three things to remember as you continue your semester:

-You will make it through this if you seek out the correct support and keep a good mindset. is the link to several resources to get you started at the Student Success Center where you can access tutoring services and the writing center along with other resources.
+You will make it through this if you seek out the correct support and keep a good mindset.
+Visit the resources and services in the Student Success Center (https://success.missouri.edu/) where you can access tutoring services and the writing center along with other resources.
 Lastly, take a deep breath.
-You got this.
+You got this!